ihodes/marion-api/marion-api.md

 A Person is the entity interacting with a message Protocol.
 They're the ones with the cell phones, responding to SMS messages.

-    id            ::  uuid
+    id            ::  string
-    object        ::  "person"
+    object        ::  string ("person")
     active        ::  boolean (default: true)
-    params        ::  array of key:values
+    params        ::  [key:values, ...]

 ### The Schedule Object

 A schedule ties a Protocol to a Person, initiating the protocol on a recurring basis (starting at `start_at`), or once, depending on the `frequency`.

-    id            ::  uuid
+    id            ::  string
-    object        ::  "schedule"
+    object        ::  string ("schedule")
     active        ::  boolean (default: true)
-    protocol_id   ::  uuid
+    protocol_id   ::  string
     start_at      ::  timestamp
     frequency     ::  string \in [daily, monday..sunday, once]

-### The Response Object [not at all close to final]
+### The Response Object

-Responses represent people's responses to Protocols messages, and their intents with those responses...
-TBD...

-*Being revised... responses probably shouldn't be so "dumb" and as granular--they should represent the intent of the Person's response.
-E.g. should be able to reprsent "Yes, confirmed that I will be there" to a Protocol which is asking "We're confirming your appt on Monday at 12:30PM; will you be there?"*
+Responses represent a Person's response to a given Protocol.

+`intent` is a summary of Person's communication via the protocol. `messages_exchanged` is a map of state_strings to messages recieved from the Person at that State. `completed_at` is the time at which the Protocol reached a terminal state, or timed out (thus terminating the Protocol).

-    id                    ::  uuid
+    id                    ::  string
-    object                ::  "response"
+    object                ::  string ("response")
-    person_id             ::  uuid
+    person_id             ::  string
-    protocol_id           ::  uuid
+    protocol_id           ::  string
-    state_id              ::  uuid
+    intent                ::  string
-    received_at           ::  datetime
+    completed_at          ::  datetime
-    response_text         ::  string
-    parsed_response_text  ::  string
+    messages_exchanged    ::  {string:string}

 ### The Protocol Object